ggardet/blog/HowTo-Add_tests_on_real_hardware_with_openQA-RPi3_case.md

 ### openQA webUI

-On the openQA webUI, you need to create a new machine `RPi3B` with the required settings (update IPs):
+On the openQA webUI, you need to create a new machine `RPi3B` with the required settings:

 ```
 BACKEND=generalhw